cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/building-a-manifest-file.md

 - **root_disk_type** (_Optional, AWS EC2 and GCE only_): Disk type, accepted values being _ssd_ and _magnetic_.
 The default value is _ssd_.
 - **subnet_id** (_Optional, AWS EC2 only_): ID of the AWS subnet in which you would like to create your servers.
 - **vendor** (_Optional, BYOC only_): Cloud vendor to host server.
 Valid values: aws, azure, digitalocean, googlecloud, linode, rackspace, and clouda
-- **key_name** (_Optional, BYOC only_): Key name of the cloud vendor to fire the server up on.
+- **key_name** (_Optional, BYOC only_): Key name of the cloud vendor to fire the server upon.
 This is used when the account has multiple keys for a given cloud vendor.
 The default value is `Default` when omitted.
 - **region** (_Optional, BYOC only_): [Data center region](http://developers.cloud66.com/#cloud-vendor-instance-regions) to create the server in.
 - **size** (_Optional, BYOC only_): [Size of the server instance](http://developers.cloud66.com/#cloud-vendor-instance-names) created.
 - **availability_zone** (_Optional, AWS EC2 only_): Availability zone of the server instance in AWS EC2 region.